KittyLoveCoding/KittyLoveCoding/README.md

 -->
 - 😊✨ Hi!
 I'm Thy.
 Nice to meet you!
 - 🐱‍💻 I love cats and coding.
-- 🌱 I’m currently a Computer Science student
+- 🌱 I’m a Computer Science student
 - 🔭 I’m currently working on improving my coding skills